SuperXclusivo: Travieso's transition to Dando Candela

-Over a year after the cancellation of SuperXclusivo, Héctor Travieso accepted a contract Dando Candela on Telemundo.
+Over a year after the cancellation of SuperXclusivo, Héctor Travieso accepted a contract to join Dando Candela on Telemundo.
 Travieso reportedly called Santarrosa before accepting, and Santarrosa encouraged him to take it.
 Travieso joined Dando Candela in January 2014; however, he quit in May, after less than four months at the show.
 Rumors stated that Travieso's resignation was related to management concerns about a possible return to TV with Santarrosa.

-La Comay: Aparente y Alegadamente
+La Comay: Aparente y Alegadamente (Movie)

 In September 2014, Manolo Travieso-Hurst, son of Héctor Travieso, announced the release of a documentary he was co-producing based on La Comay.
 The documentary, La Comay: Aparente y Alegadamente, had a theatrical release in November 2014 and was told via interviews conducted by former Univision reporter Liza Lugo, a constant target of La Comay.
 Among those interviewed, included public figures who were either involved or affected by La Comay, such as journalist Carmen Jovet, analyst Rubén Sánchez, former mayor of San Juan Jorge Santini, radio host Jorge Seijo, LGBT activist Pedro Julio Serrano, and others.
 Kobbo Santarosa himself was also interviewed in his home in Orlando.

+Return and retirement

+On December 19, 2018, it was confirmed that La Comay would be returning to television to Mega TV after years of speculation.
+The new show, titled after the puppet gossiper, premiered on January 28, 2019 and ended on December 18, 2020, after Santarrosa decided not to renew the show's contract with the network.
+This resulted the show to move to TeleOnce on March 1, 2021, with comedian Yan Ruiz as the new co-host, eventually replaced once again by Roque Gallart.
+On January 8 2025 the show aired a tribute to Hector Traviaso after his death.
+La Comay aired its final episode on January 31, 2025, with Santarrosa announcing he would be retiring from media business.